 In view of the present status in particle physics our research focus on the following topics:

 Theoretical predictions of specifically suitable observables in flavour physics are calculated to high precision in order to explore possible degrees of freedom beyond the SM.
 For example in the inclusive so-called penguin modes b>sgamma and b>sll subleading corrections become important like electromagnetic but also non-perturbative contributions.

-Effective field theoretical methods like soft-collinear effective theory (SCET) are further developed in order to reach a deeper understanding of the non-perturbative contributions in exclusive B decays which is crucial for the new physics sensitivities of the present LHCb experiment.
+Effective field theoretical methods like soft-collinear effective theory (SCET) are further developed in order to reach a deeper understanding of the non-perturbative contributions in exclusive B decays which is crucial for the new physics sensitivities of the present LHCb and BELLE-II experiments.